-Scheduling the Comprehensive Examination: The Comprehensive Examination must occur within 8-10 weeks of the Preparatory Meeting, and before the deadline noted in Important Information and Dates of this handbook.
+Scheduling the Qualifying Examination: The Qualifying Examination must occur within 8-10 weeks of the Preparatory Meeting, and before the deadline noted in Important Information and Dates of this handbook.
 The Candidate shall arrange the date and time for the Examination in consultation with the three Examiners and the Supervisor(s), and reserve a suitable room.
-The Candidate shall inform the Graduate Program Coordinator of the date, time and location of the comprehensive examination.
-The Graduate Program Coordinator will then appoint a Chair of the Comprehensive Examination, based on availability at the specified time, with the goal of equal participation of all eligible faculty within the department.
+The Candidate shall inform the Graduate Program Coordinator of the date, time and location of the qualifying examination.
+The Graduate Program Coordinator will then appoint a Chair of the Qualifying Examination, based on availability at the specified time, with the goal of equal participation of all eligible faculty within the department.

-The Comprehensive Examination normally lasts from 2.5 to 3 hours, and proceeds as follows:
+The Qualifying Examination normally lasts from 2.5 to 3 hours, and proceeds as follows:

-1) The Chair of the Comprehensive Examination obtains the Candidate’s file from the Graduate Program Coordinator.
+1) The Chair of the Qualifying Examination obtains the Candidate’s file from the Graduate Program Coordinator.
 The file is open only to the Chair.
 The Chair may reveal course marks if requested.